jenpetsmit/tk_wiki/wiki.md

   - May download more data than needed
   - Will have to restart the download if there is a network interruption

- The most commonly used dumper tool is fasterq-dump.
+ The most commonly used dumper tool is _fasterq-dump_.

 ## Run Browser
-_Run Browser_ is a browser-based tool often used to quickly view sequences from [NCBI Search Bar](https://www.ncbi.nlm.nih.gov/sra/docs/srasearch/).
+_Run Browser_ is a browser-based option often used to quickly view sequences from [NCBI Search Bar](https://www.ncbi.nlm.nih.gov/sra/docs/srasearch/).
 Use Run Browser to download one run at a time that contains less than 5 Gbases of sequence in fasta or fastq format.

 ## Cloud Data Delivery Service
 SRA data is available on the Google Cloud Platform (GCP) and Amazon Web Services (AWS) clouds.
 Almost all publicly available, unassembled read data and authorized-access human data, including original submitted formats, are available for download from these Cloud providers.
 The SRA Team created the Cloud Data Delivery Service (CDDS) to enable downloading to user's Cloud storage.